foodfight/showz/scripts/how-to-succeed-in-devops.md

     * How is performance measured?
 Regardless of how much an individual is paid, there are always questions like "how well is so-and-so doing his job?"
     * What does the career path look like?
+ * What about process?
+Do Tech Generalists need to know ITIL, Prince2, PMBOK, CMMI?

 * How would someone new to our field get started on the path to becoming a technology generalist?